klaytn/klaytn-docs/docs/klaytn/design/computation/computation-cost/computation-cost-previous.md

 The below table shows the computation cost of EVM opcodes.
 The computation cost was determined based on experiments.

 {% hint style="success" %}
-NOTE: This document contains the computation costs which is used before the activations of the protocol upgrades.
+NOTE: This document contains computation costs used before the activation of the protocol upgrade.
 If you want the latest document, please refer to [latest document](computation-cost.md).
 {% endhint %}